-The new, decades-in-in-the-making street redesign of the Logan Square Centennial Monument area (known for its eagle-topped pillar) was officially completed in early November.
-After the traffic circle has been in its final state for more than a month, user reviews have been mixed, to say the least.
+The new, decades-in-the-making street redesign of the Logan Square Centennial Monument area (known for its eagle-topped pillar) was officially completed in early November.
+While there are many benefits of the new layout, after the traffic circle rehab has been in its final state for over a month, user reviews are mixed.

-My overall impression, based on a few on-the-street interviews, and many more online comments I've seen, is that drivers find the remix largely positive.
+My overall impression, based on discussions with Logan Square locals, and online comments I've seen, is that drivers find the new design largely positive.
 In particular, people say there's better traffic flow now, resulting in potentially reduced travel times.

-A majority seem to support the creation of "La Placita," the plaza on the former section of Kedzie Avenue north of the traffic circle, although residents hope there are trees or some other permanent shade planned for summer.
-They also like the pedestrianization of Milwaukee Avenue through the eastern section of the circle, and the cul-de-sac-ing of the eastern service drive of Kedzie just south of the square, next to Lula Cafe.
-Last summer, these new public spaces were already in use for informal gatherings, kids playing, and small unofficial community markets.
+A majority of residents seem to support the creation of "La Placita," the plaza on the former block of Kedzie Avenue north of the traffic circle, although some hope there are trees or some other kind of shade planned for summer.
+They also like the pedestrianization of Milwaukee Avenue through the eastern section of the circle's green space, and the cul-de-sac-ing of the eastern service drive of Kedzie just south of the square, next to Lula Cafe.
+Last summer, these new public spaces were already in use for informal gatherings, play areas for kids, and small unofficial community markets.

-The monument area redesign is only one piece of the ongoing reconstruction of Milwaukee Avenue from Belmont Avenue to Logan Square.
-The first public meeting for the the redesign of the monument area in December 2017, with the third and final meeting in December 2018.
+The circle's redesign is only one piece of the ongoing reconstruction of Milwaukee Avenue from Logan Boulevard to Belmont Avenue.
+The Chicago Department of Transportation held the first public meeting for the the rehab of the monument area in December 2017, and the third and final meeting was in December 2018.
 The project was delayed at least a year by the COVID-19 pandemic.
 CDOT returned to the community with a Construction Start Update meeting in February 2025, announcing that the work would begin that spring.

-CDOT recently announced the project launch with a flier including three separate maps for drivers, cyclists and pedestrians.
+CDOT recently announced the project's completion with a flier including three separate maps for drivers, cyclists and pedestrians.
 The department also recently posted an explanatory video.

 My friends longtime Logan Square residents and sustainable transportation advocates Julie Dworkin and Gin Kilgore joined me recently to walk and bike the perimeter of the circle.
 They both attended the project’s early public meetings.

-The new layout at that intersection now requires a person making that trip to make two crossings, incorporating a triangular traffic island.
-That change was done to make it easier for northbound drivers to make a right turn onto eastbound Logan Boulevard.
+The new layout at that intersection now requires a person making the trip to make two crossings, incorporating a triangular traffic island.
+That change was done to make it easier for northbound drivers on Kedzie to make a right turn onto eastbound Logan Boulevard.
 However, it makes the walking trip less convenient.

-After Chicago had a record-breaking snowfall in late November, the previously existing north-south sidewalk across the monument green space was well-plowed.
-That made sense, because that sidewalks is the most direct route from one of the circle to the other, especially if you're continuing to the Logan Square Blue Line station, or destinations on Kedzie north of the monument.
-But, ironically you couldn't take the sidewalk it directly to the cleared walkway in front of Lula anymore, because that crosswalk had been removed.
+After Chicago had a record-breaking snowfall in late November, followed by a few more inches days later, by December 7, the previously existing north-south sidewalk across the monument green space was well-plowed.
+That made sense, because that sidewalks is the most direct route from one side of the circle to the other, especially if you're continuing to the Logan Square Blue Line station, or destinations on Kedzie north of the monument.
+But, ironically you couldn't take the sidewalk directly to the cleared walkway in front of Lula anymore, because that crosswalk had been removed.

 Meanwhile, the new cul-de-sac, and the sidewalk to the west of it, hadn't been cleared of snow.
 That forced people to trudge polar explorer-style across to get to and from the east-west Kedzie crosswalk.